BITSS-OPA/opa-deworming/code/05_final_opa.md

 #### Indirect costs: additional years of education and its costs for government

-As a result of deworming treatment, there is an estimated increase in school attendance, which is multiplied by the cost of education per student to calculate the additional indirect cost on the education system imposed by a treated individual, who tends to spend more time in school than an untreated counterpart.

-The additional costs on education are computed as following: first compute a cost per student ($K$).
+As a result of deworming treatment, there is an estimated increase in school attendance, which is multiplied by the cost of education per student to calculate the additional indirect cost on the education system imposed by a treated individual.
+The additional costs on education are computed as follows: first compute a cost per student ($K$).
 This is calculated as the salary of the teacher plus benefits, divided by the average number of students per teacher.
 Second, the cost per student is multiplied by the estimated increase in school attendance ($\Delta \overline{E}_{t}(S1,S2)$).
 For this we use a series of estimated effects, including the additional direct increase in secondary schooling from 1999 to 2007 obtained from an additional analysis related to @baird2016worms.
 This series does not take into account the externality effects.
 To incorporate externality effects, we would need another series (from the same source) that estimates the additional secondary schooling increase due to the externality in order to add it to the original series.

 <details><summary>Show all the details</summary>